Netnography: Emotion and story

-Netnography combines rich samples of communicative and interactions flowing through the internet: textual, graphic, audio, photographic and & audio-visual.
+Netnography combines rich samples of communicative and interactions flowing through the internet: textual, graphic, audio, photographic and audio-visual.
 The data then will be analysed using content analysis, semiotic visual analysis, interviews (online and in person), social network analysis and the use of big data analytic tools and techniques.
 These techniques are employed to find the emotional story behind a subject.

 This what differentiate netnography to big-data analysis that often relies on machine (sentiment analysis, word cloud) and also to digital ethnography or digital anthropology.
 These terms (netnography, digital ethnography, and digital anthropology) are often used interchangeably, but they are very different.

 The difference between netnography and digital ethnography could be seen in several ways, but the most obvious one is the research motivation and methodology determined by the purpose.
 Netnography focuses on internet users forming an online community which is highlighted from the substantial daily life, while digital ethnography only treat the digital world as a place to extend their offline data collection to complement the ethnographic research.
 The methodological framework between them are not typically different, since netnography mainly use online qualitative techniques and use online quantitative research as a supplement occasionally, while digital ethnography combines both quantitative (e.g., network and co-word analysis) and qualitative (e.g., sentiment and content analysis) techniques.

 To find the emotional story, big data analysis is often used as a complementary technique, usually at the beginning of the research.
 However, instead of scooping a huge amount of data and relying on machine to analyse it, the strength of netnography is contextualized data, human-centered analysis, and resonant representation.

 Researcher

-The researcher is not simply a person who knows how to run a specific software but a living, breathing individual whose personality will enrich the research.
-In netnography, to find the necessary emotion, the story behind the individuals, the researcher has to have a deep understanding of the culture that surrounds the data that he uses.
+In netnography, to find the necessary emotion, the story behind the individuals, the researcher has to have a deep understanding of the culture that surrounds the data that she uses.
 They have to immerse themself in the community where they source their data.
-A human being is a very complex being, and the language that we use, regardless of the language itself, has depth.
-It has nuance, symbolism, sarcasm, to name a few.
+Humans are complex beings, and the human language has depth: nuance, symbolism, sarcasm, to name a few.
 Not to mention context.
 What is acceptable or positive in one culture might be the total opposite in others.
 Unearthing the layers is a complicate and delicate process no algorithm can currently perform.

-For example, if a researcher wished to understand the sentiment of a brand's customers or potential consumers towards a specific brand, the easiest thing to do is perhaps analyze the comments section of the brand's website.
+If a researcher wished to understand the sentiment of a brand's customers or potential consumers towards a specific brand, the easiest thing to do is arguably analyzing the comments section of the brand's website.
 However, should there be a substantial number of comments that are using sarcastic language, solely using a machine-generated algorithm will give the wrong conclusion.